Tropical Storm Kajiki (2014): Meteorological history

 On January 29, the Japan Meteorological Agency (JMA) first noted a tropical depression formed about 545 km east of Yap.
 Deep convection developed over the northern part of the center, though moderate wind shear prohibited significant development.
 On the next day, the depression entered the Philippine Area of Responsibility (PAR).
 The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigned the local name Basyang and began monitoring the system.
 Despite the center became slightly elongated, the Joint Typhoon Warning Center (JTWC) still classified the system as a tropical depression, and assigned as 02W.
 The system tracked generally westward at a relatively fast pace, under the influence of a subtropical ridge.
 Early on January 31, the JMA upgraded the system to a tropical storm and assigned the name Kajiki, as deep convection persisted and obscured the center.
 Continued to move westward, Kajiki struck Siargao Island at 6 p.m.
 PST (10:00 UTC), the Dinagat Island at 7:45 p.m.
 (11:45 UTC), and the Panaon Island at 8:30 p.m.
 (12:30 UTC).
 The storm made subsequent landfalls in Padre Burgos, Southern Leyte at 9 p.m.
 (13:00 UTC), in Ubay, Bohol at 10 p.m.
 (14:00 UTC), in Naga, Cebu at 12 a.m.
 February 1 (16:00 UTC January 31).
 Despite interacting with land, strong poleward ourflow enhanced the deep convection.
 As such, the JTWC upgraded the system to a tropical storm.
 In the early hours of February 1 (local time), Kajiki made more landfalls in Negros Oriental, Guimaras Island, and southern Iloilo.
 Kajiki weakened to a tropical depression at 06:00 UTC February 1, shortly before hitting the Calamian Islands and emerged into the South China Sea.
 The center became ill-defined while deep convection decaying after striking the Philippines.
-Environment over South China Sea was hostile, Kajiki failed to re-develop, with deep convection was faded and no longer existed.
-The JMA stopped tracking the system later that day, while located midway between Palawan and the Spratly Islands.
+Environment over South China Sea was hostile, Kajiki failed to re-develop, with deep convection faded.
+The JMA ceased tracking the system later that day, while located midway between Palawan and the Spratly Islands.
 The JTWC also issued its final warning to the system.